shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

 Auto-suggest vastly improves the search experience and is relatively easy to add thanks to some of the classes you imported in NuGet packages in [Exercise 5](#Exercise5).

-When you created the project for the Web app in Visual Studio, you checked the **Host in the cloud** box so the app could be deployed to Azure, and you created an Azure App Service to host it.
-Up to now, the app has run locally.
-If you would like to deploy it to Azure so it can be opened from anywhere, simply right-click the project in Solution Explorer, select **Publish** from the context menu, and click the **Publish** button in the ensuing dialog.
-Once the app has been published, it will open in a browser window.

-When you're finished using the app, it is recommended that you delete the resource group containing it.
-Since you placed the Azure Web App in the same resource group as the DocumentDB account and the Search service, deleting the resource group deletes **all** of these resources, removes all traces of this lab from your account, and prevents any further charges from being incurred for it.
-To delete the resource group, simply open the resource-group blade in the portal and click **Delete** at the top of the blade.
-You will be asked to type the resource group's name to confirm that you want to delete it, because once deleted, a resource group can't be recovered.

 <a name="Summary"></a>
 ## Summary ##